freeI3ird/deep-learning-marathon/README.md

 # deep-learning-marathon
-This repo is maintain the track of Deep Learning work that I will do in the coming year.
-Start Date: 28 August 2019, End Data: 28 August 2020
+This repo is made to maintain the track of Deep Learning work that I will do in the coming year.
+Start Date: 28 August 2019, End Data: 28 August 2020.
+My word is that I will commit every week to this repo.